takuma1102/cfcompare/README.md

 > ([ostasovskyi/TROP-Estimator](https://github.com/ostasovskyi/TROP-Estimator))
 > and the Stata command
 > ([justinwaddy/TROP](https://github.com/justinwaddy/TROP)).
 Please cite the
-> paper when using the TROP estimator; see [Citation](#citation).
+> TROP paper when using the TROP estimator; see [Citation](#citation) for more details.

-`cfcompare` implements the triply robust panel estimator (TROP) and puts it in a common R workflow with DID/TWFE, matrix completion, synthetic DID, synthetic control, DIFP, `gsynth`, `augsynth`, and Callaway--Sant'Anna DID.
-The point is not just to estimate TROP, but to compare estimators on the same panel, schema, plots, counterfactual matrices, RMSE diagnostics, and penalty-sensitivity tools.
+`cfcompare` implements the triply robust panel estimator (TROP) and puts it in a common R workflow with DID/TWFE, synthetic control, matrix completion, synthetic DID, and DIFP.
+This package enables not just to estimate TROP, but also to compare various ATT estimators on the same schema.

 Use `cfcompare` when you want to: